 Who gives a fuck, right?

-However, by allowing this new distribution system to hijack news, our political hookers are undermining America’s free press; sidelining a generation of public service reporters who put scoops ahead of getting paid off; and allowing the paid liars of the public relations industry to sidestep the people who used to filter out their garbage from real news.
+However, by allowing this new distribution system to hijack news, our political hookers are undermining America’s free press; sidelining a generation of invaluable and irreplaceable public service reporters who put scoops ahead of getting paid off; and allowing the paid liars of the public relations industry to sidestep those who filter their garbage from real news.

 The outcome is predictable.
 Without its journalism filter, the free press chokes on debris like a car engine without an oil filter.
 Then sputters and freezes up